washu-seal2/fourdfpy/README.md

 # 4dfpy

-This is a (very!) simple package for converting the binary data from Avi Snider's 4dfp neuroimaging file format into a Numpy array, that can then be used in your Python scripts.
+This is a (very!) simple package for converting binary data contained in Avi Snider's 4dfp neuroimaging file format into a Numpy array, that can then be used in your Python scripts.

 ## Install